HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 * **Publish After Deploy** - Adds the deployed items to the publish queue for the publish target(s) specified in the parameter text box.
 The publish targets are specified as a comma separated list of deployment targets.
 These should be entered as the 'Parameter' values.
 * **Update Link Database** - Adds the items in the deployment/package to the Sitecore link database.
 This is needed because Sitecore serialization may not update the link database when items are deployed.
 * **Trigger Save Events** - In some cases, Sitecore functionality depends on save events.
 Since Serialization doesn't trigger save events, it is difficult for these features to function correctly.
 Triggering save events helps these functions to work correctly.
+* **Replace Config Files** - Replace the configuration files on the deployment server with the files in the package.
+This is done because the Sitecore update API doesn't automatically replace changed configuration files.

 Each post deployment action has its own parameter value.